sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 executed     |      |
 -------------|------
 description  | Time at which the check request was executed.
 In seconds since the Unix epoch.<br><br>Sensu automatically populates the `executed` value with check execution data.
-For events created with the [events API][35], the `executed` default value is `0`. required     | false type         | Integer example      | {{< language-toggle >}}
+For events created with the [core/v2/events API][35], the `executed` default value is `0`. required     | false type         | Integer example      | {{< language-toggle >}}